ncatlab/nlab-content/pages/1/0/6/3/3601/content.md

 \[ (f_1 \otimes f_2) \circ (g_1 \otimes g_2) = (f_1 \circ g_1) \otimes (f_2 \circ g_2) \]

-So, if w think of these four morphisms as occupying a spot in 2 dimensional space:
+So, if we think of these four morphisms as occupying a spot in 2 dimensional space:

 +--{: .query}
 [[Aleks Kissinger]]: TODO: figure